Thomas-Flitcroft/Batch-Duration-Monitoring/README.md

 ![Client Investigation Page](Demo/client_investigation.PNG)

-This Page allows users to view the batch duration information of a selected client within a selected date range.
+This page allows users to view the batch duration information of a selected client within a selected date range.

 **Features:**